nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

     You can find a :doc:`full example <../examples/connectome>` in our example network page

-Just like a GIDCollection is a container for GIDs, a Connectome is a container for connections.
-In NEST 3, when you call ``GetConnections()`` a Connectome is returned.
-Connectomes support a lot of the same operations as GIDCollections:

 Printing
     Printing a Connectome produces a table of source and target GIDs